 History of the Hickey Center and the IIIT Chair

-• In 1999, representatives from the Jewish, Christian, Muslim, Hindu, and Buddhist religions in Rochester, New York, came together to further improve relations among people of all faiths, stand against hate, and build bridges of respectful understanding.
+• In 1999, representatives from the Jewish, Christian, Muslim, Hindu, and Buddhist religions in Rochester, New York, came together to improve relations among people of all faiths, stand against hate, and build bridges of respectful understanding.

-• In 2004, CISD found its permanent home at Nazareth College and the International Institute of Islamic Thought (IIIT) came to support these efforts through annual contributions.
-In 2011, when CISD was renamed the Brian and Jean Hickey Center for Interfaith Studies and Dialogue in honor of two of the College's most dedicated long-time supporters, the IIIT Interfaith and Islamic Studies Chair was created with generous support from the IIIT.
+• In 2004, CISD found its permanent home at Nazareth and the International Institute of Islamic Thought (IIIT) came to support these efforts through annual contributions.
+In 2011, when CISD was renamed the Brian and Jean Hickey Center for Interfaith Studies and Dialogue in honor of two of Nazareth's most dedicated long-time supporters, the IIIT Interfaith and Islamic Studies Chair was created with generous support from the IIIT.

 Programs

-• He continued to be the Executive Director of the Center and in 2011 was designated IIIT Interfaith and Islamic Studies Chair.
+• Shafiq continued to be the Executive Director of the Center and in 2011 was designated IIIT Interfaith and Islamic Studies Chair.
 He has worked with colleagues and community representatives to create academic conferences resulting in publishing five books, Global Citizenship Conferences for high school students, the Abrahamic Dialogue Institute, and seminars on various topics to promote the work of the Hickey Center and the IIIT Chair.

 IIIT Chair Events (Co-Sponsored)

-October 18, 2023, Seminar on: Our People, Our City, Our Violence
+October 18, 2023 seminar: Our People, Our City, Our Violence (flyer)

-Oct.19,2023, Seminar on: Stranger at the Gate: Love Conquers Hate
+October 19, 2023 seminar, Stranger at the Gate: Love Conquers Hate

 Stranger at the Gate Film Screening.pdf